sfreis/starter-academic/content/publication/freis-executive-2022/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-image:
+image: featured.jpg
-  caption: ''
+  caption: 'Phenotypic correlations with panel (A) and regression coefficients for panel (B) relationships between EFs, impulsivity, and a correlated factors model of psychopathology'
-  focal_point: ''
+  focal_point: 'Smart'
   preview_only: false

 # Projects (optional).